 Have questions about observing with Pesky Plant Trackers?
 Connect with Pesky Plants staff and other volunteers via Zoom at one of their free, online events.
 Event dates and links to register here.

 1. Create an account in Nature's Notebook and create a site for monitoring phenology.
 Need a tip on where to find these plants?
 Visit the University of Minnesota's Find Pesky Plants webpage.
 See our specifics of observing if you need more details on getting started.

 2. Select your plants.
-Identify one or more wild parsnip (Pastinaca sativa) or Japanese knotweed (Fallopia japonica) plants (or patches of plants if you can't identify individual plants) and add them to your site in Nature's Notebook.
+Identify one or more wild parsnip (Pastinaca sativa), Japanese knotweed (Fallopia japonica), or Bohemian knotweed (Fallopia x bohemica) plants (or patches of plants if you can't identify individual plants) and add them to your site in Nature's Notebook.
 You will make observations on this plant or patch repeatedly through the season, so make sure it is conveniently located.

 3. Sign up to receive our Pesky Plant Trackers campaign messaging.
 You will receive messages approximately monthly during the spring, summer, and fall, providing early results, encouragement, observation tips, interesting links, and campaign-specific opportunities.
 Don't miss out!

 4. Observe your plant(s).
 Report what you see (yes/no/not sure) on your plant periodically following the instructions for monitoring.
 We encourage you to observe your plant(s) 2-3 times a week.
 However, we welcome any observations you can contribute.
 Check out our Phenophase Photo Guides for wild parsnip and Japanese knotweed for tips on identifying phenophases for these species.